The word is out — you really can create life-changing money habits that will allow you to save money with frugal living – maybe even get rich!

 Infographic courtesy of the USDA website.

-25 frugal living tips to help you get started
+25 frugal living tips to get started

 Here are the best frugal living tips of all time; these tips have been used to save money in modern times, and even frugal living tips from the Great Depression.